Effective Test Case Design: Minimize tests and maximize coverage

 Blog-Test-Case-Design

-Instead, with test case design, you will meet in the middle on the above spectrum to ensure you maximize critical coverage and do so in as few tests as possible.
+Instead, with test case design, you will meet in the middle on the above spectrum to ensure you maximize critical coverage in as few tests as possible.

 At any point, while designing your parameter models, you can click the “Scenarios” button inside the tool to generate optimized tests within seconds (you’re already saving time!).
 When generating scenarios, the algorithm takes a pairwise analysis approach.